 The implication is already that if we choose not to love God (by keeping His commands) then we are choosing to die.

 Now, think of that in human terms.
 Don't you love to "bless" those who love you?
 Sure you do.
 "That's the way to life," God is saying.
 "You love Me; and I will bless you,"—because He loves to bless those who love Him.

 Again, think of that in terms of Passover.
 Where is our life?
 I told you, just a few minutes before, that eternal life (which is what the Bible, most of the time, has in mind) begins with the sacrifice of Jesus Christ.
 He was our Passover, the Lamb of God.
-That's where eternal life begins.
+That is where eternal life begins.

 Are we going to choose to continue to follow through memorializing that event?
-Well, we'll go on.
+Well, we will go on.
 There is no way that I can diminish the importance of Passover to us, when we begin to look at it in this regard.
 It is a matter of life and death.
 Think of it in these terms.

 Now, obviously, there are some things in regards to keeping Passover that are more important than others.
 But considered as a whole, the keeping of Passover correctly has to be done—if we are going to live!

-Let's go back to the book of Romans, in the New Testament; and we will add a New Testament emphasis to what I have just said.
+Let us go back to the book of Romans and we will add a New Testament emphasis to what I have just said.
 This is a verse that I already quoted, somewhat, before in this sermon.

 Romans 6:23 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.